 To respond, acknowledge that there being one God in three persons is hard to grasp, but ask them if they ultimately should believe what God said or what they can comprehend.
 The former honors God as God; the latter reduces God to what fits into the limited human mind.

-After all, if a child in a jetliner asks how such a big machine remains in the air and then fails to comprehend the aeronautics explained by an engineer, should the child accept the reality of aeronautics or reject it because it is beyond his or her comprehension?
-The gap in intelligence between God and human beings is far greater than between two human beings of different ages.
+In an analogy, if a child in an airplane asks how such a heavy machine can remain in the air and then fails to comprehend the aeronautics explained by an engineer, should the child accept the reality of aeronautics or reject it because it is beyond his comprehension?

-Secondly, when Muslims protest that their Quran explicitly denies there being one God in three persons, advise them that Muhammad, who dictated the Quran, was illiterate, had only a vague notion of the Bible and did not even understand who the three persons were: instead of God the Father, Jesus and the Holy Spirit, Muhammad mistakenly thought that the Biblical Trinity refers to God the the Father, Mary and Jesus (see Muhammad False Prophet):
+Secondly, when Muslims protest that their Quran explicitly denies there being one God in three persons, advise them that Muhammad, who dictated the Quran, was illiterate, had only a vague notion of the Bible and did not even understand who the three persons were: instead of God the Father, Jesus and the Holy Spirit, Muhammad mistakenly thought (see Muhammad False Prophet) that Trinity refers to God the the Father, Mary and Jesus:

 And [beware the Day] when Allah will say, "O Jesus, Son of Mary, did you say to the people, 'Take me and my mother as deities besides Allah?'"... - Quran 5:116